 The small keyhole incisions are all closed with dissolving stitches which are all placed under the skin so that patients will never need to see them.
 We also use steristrips and water proof dressings to ensure the skin heals in a clean and dry environment.
 Patients can bathe or shower with these dressings in place, however they should be patted dry afterwards.

-The dressings are normally removed 10 days after surgery and the incisions should have healed nicely by then.
+The dressings are normally removed 10 days after Weight Loss Surgery and the incisions should have healed nicely by then.

 Most patient’s post-operative discomfort has settled at the time of discharge from hospital.
 Some patients may however require a small amount of oral medication to help manage ongoing discomfort for a week or so.
 This can include Panadol, Panadeine Forte, Endone, or occasionally other medicines.